Horus Music Publishing

 We’re happy to answer any questions you may have, but by reading through our Frequently Asked Questions you may find the answers you were looking for.

-How does an existing Horus Music artist sign up for publishing?
+How does an existing Horus Music artist sign up for HMP?

-Can I still register my songs with Horus Music Publishing if I don’t use Horus Music's distribution services?
+Can I still register my songs with Horus Music Publishing if I do not use Horus Music's distribution services?

 How often do the collection societies pay Horus Music Publishing?

-Royalties are usually paid to publishers on a quarterly basis in April, July, October and December.
-A handful of our partners such as The MLC and Pretzel pay monthly.
-Keep in mind that it can take up to 12 months for royalties to start being paid for a song once it’s first been registered with PROs.
+Please note that it can take up to 12 months for royalties to start to be paid for a song once it has first been registered with PRO’s

-As a songwriter, you’ll receive your royalties on a monthly basis for any income earned the previous month.
+Royalties will be paid on a monthly basis for any income received during the previous month.

 If I have never registered with a publisher or a PRO before, does that mean all my songs have uncollected publishing royalties?

-Can I claim backdated publishing royalties for a song?
+Can we claim backdated publishing royalties for a song?

-All band members will need an individual Horus Music Publishing profile to collect their share of the publishing royalties.
-By registering your band with a Publisher Account, you can take advantage of the reduced rates.
-You’ll pay just £5.50 a month for two songwriter sub profiles and £2.50 for each additional songwriter in the band.
+All band members will need an individual Horus Music Publishing profile to be able to collect their share of the publishing royalties.
+Register your band as a Publisher Account and take advantage of the reduced rates. £5.50 a month for two songwriter sub profiles, £2.50 for each additional songwriter in the band.

 As a band, do we each have to upload the song to our Horus Music Publishing profile and enter royalty shares and metadata?

-Songwriters and publisher clients can email setlists to the Horus Music Publishing team to process with the relevant collection society.
-We’re working towards this being an automated feature to eventually be added within Horus Music Publishing accounts.
+At present, songwriters and publisher clients can email setlists to the Horus Music Publishing team to process with the relevant collection society.
+In the future this will be an automated feature soon to be added within Horus Music Publishing accounts.

-Is there a list of PROs you would suggest I join?
+Is there a list of PROs you would suggest to join?

-Reach out to us via email for a list of PROs that you can consider joining.
-Ultimately, it’s up to you as a songwriter to decide which PRO to affiliate with, but connecting with the PRO/collection society in your home territory is often a good place to start.
-Some societies accept international songwriters, and all societies have their own sign up fees and requirements to consider.
+Ultimately it is up to each songwriter to decide which PRO to affiliate with, however a good place to start is to look to connect with the PRO / collection society operating in your home territory.
+Some societies will accept international songwriters, and all have their own sign up fees and requirements to consider.

 What is the difference between streaming platform royalty collection through the publisher and through the distributor?

-Whenever your song is streamed or downloaded via a DSP such as Spotify or iTunes, there are two different types of copyright generating royalties.
-The composition (the lyrics, melody and written music) which is collected by PROs, and the master recording sale reproduction which is paid to the distributor or record label.
+Every time your song is streamed or downloaded via a DSP (i.e. Spotify, Apple, iTunes) there are two different types of copyright generating royalties.
+Firstly, you have the composition (i.e. the lyrics, melody and written music), which is collected by PROs.
+Secondly, you have the master recording sale/reproduction, which is paid to the distributor or the record label.

 Why do I need a CAE/IPI number if I already have an ISRC for my track?